PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 that counter.
 This preserves all six pass calls and their order while allowing the common zero-owner path to avoid six full operator/tensor reconciliation scans.
 Production remains unchanged at this characterization checkpoint.

+The six absolute-final SINet reconciliations are now guarded by their exact owner counters.
+Every owner still runs once in the same terminal position with the same LayoutState; only a zero result skips the immediately following static-shape reconciliation.
+A synthetic lowerer contract proves that enabling any one counter adds exactly one reconciliation relative to the all-zero path, and the complete owner suites retain their positive/no-op/idempotence behavior.
+The common non-SINet path therefore avoids six full reconciliation scans without changing any rewrite or cross-owner ordering.